It can be a struggle for marketers to decide between focusing on lead generation strategy or brand awareness efforts.

 And this can lead most organizations to treat the two strategies separately, when in fact, they could also be using them side by side.

-Today we’ll run you through how lead generation and brand awareness differ, the right time to use each one, and how they can actually complement each other.
+Today we’ll run you through how brand awareness and lead generation differ, the right time to use each one, and how they can actually complement each other.

-But first, in the battle between lead generation vs brand awareness, what’s the difference between the two?
+But first, in the battle between lead generation vs brand awareness campaigns, what’s the difference between the two?

 What is brand awareness?

-- This then lays the groundwork to follow up with lead generation
+- This then lays the groundwork to follow up with a lead generation campaign.

 What is lead generation?

 - This is the targeting of a customer base for a specific purpose;